zorgiepoo/Komet/ReadMe.md

 * Support for committing using the Touch Bar.
 * Resume off from canceled commit messages.

-[Options](https://github.com/zorgiepoo/Komet/wiki/Options) elaborates on customizing some features.
+The [Options](https://github.com/zorgiepoo/Komet/wiki/Options) page elaborates on customizing some of these features.

 ## Requirements